 We are very proud to be able to offer our patients excellent financial counseling services.
 We have a full-time financial counselor who is very knowledgeable about health insurance reimbursement or will be of valuable help in arranging a self-pay payment plan if you will benefit from one.
 She can also help to identify your payment options that can be a huge relief to your budget during this important period of your life.
-If at any time during your pregnancy you have a change in insurance, benefits, or contact information, please let us know immediately.
+If at any time during your pregnancy you have a change in insurance, benefits, or contact information, please let us know PRIOR to your next scheduled appointment.
 Call to make an appointment with her to sit down and discuss your individual needs and concerns.